A Little Trick Protecting You Against Tilt at the First Losses

 At this moment, traders are still in control of the situation.
 They understand that trading losses are acceptable, and the losses incurred should be just won back.
 But, as it often happens, a losing trade is followed by the second losing one, then by the third losing one, etc.

-As a result, their yield curves begin to take the descending form:
+As a result, their equity curves begin to take the descending form:

-When their yield curves cease to be “nice” as they used to be, they begin to feel some discomfort and the desire to make things right as quickly as possible.
+When their equity curves cease to be “nice” as they used to be, they begin to feel some discomfort and the desire to make things right as quickly as possible.
 It is at that moment that all problems begin.
-The time comes into play, because they have to quickly get “nice” yield curves back on the chart.
+The time comes into play, because they have to quickly get “nice” equity curves back on the chart.

 Next comes a quite predictable scenario: a trade opened without a signal leads to a loss; another trade opened with too large lot size incurs a loss; opening a trade for another currency pair causes a loss; going back to the main pair results in a loss.
 “I’m fed up with it!
 Now or never” – they open a trade for the entire volume and incur a loss again.